-This initiative was funded by the Esmée Fairbairn Foundation and the John Ellerman Foundation until 2016 and now supported by WWF, enabling LINK to employ project staff dedicated to focus on the Marine Act’s implementation, including the Save Scottish Seas campaign.
+This initiative was initially funded by the Esmée Fairbairn Foundation and the John Ellerman Foundation until 2016, thereafter supported by WWF until 2017 and again by the John Ellerman Foundation from November 2017 onwards.
+Funding enabling LINK to employ project staff dedicated to focus on the Marine Act’s implementation, including the Save Scottish Seas campaign.

 Please also see the LINK Hilltracks Campaign.

 Members of LINK work with Stop Climate Chaos Scotland, a broad coalition representing 1.5 million people, for strong Climate Change legislation in Scotland and the UK.

 Members of LINK also work with the broader Scottish Food Coalition, working for a just transition to a better food system.